 Ditse (elder sister) can be reached through a hanging bridge from Patak.
 It is also your start-off point down the rope course leading to the Duyan.

-One of the reasons why Masungi Georeserve is one of the successful ecotourism sites in the Philippines is community involvement.
-Continuous conservation efforts were made possible through the contribution of the locals, including the indigenous Dumagats, who have helped in the reforestation activities in Masungi.
+Community involvement is a major factor why Masungi Georeserve is one of the successful ecotourism sites in the Philippines.
+Continuous conservation efforts were made possible through the contribution of the locals.
+The indigenous Dumagats have primarily helped in the reforestation activities in Masungi.

 Locals are also employed as guides and staff who help in the park’s operations and maintenance.
 Their involvement in the area’s conservation and management has given them a sense of collective responsibility to protect this Baras, Rizal tourist spot.

-Even more inspiring is that some of the illegal loggers then who earn money for cutting trees now serve as park rangers who now consider forest conservation as a way of life.
+Even more inspiring is that some of the illegal loggers then now serve as park rangers who now consider forest conservation as a way of life.

 You will receive an email from Masungi Georeserve once your booking has been confirmed.
-This initial communication is not only intended as an affirmation of booking but also seeks to orient visitors of their policies when visiting the site.
+This initial communication is not only intended as an affirmation of booking but also seeks to orient visitors of their visiting policies.

 Prior to starting on the trail, visitors are also provided an orientation about the environmental advocacy of Masungi Georeserve.
 Among the policies encouraging visitors to travel responsibly are as follows: